From 2016 but still some useful financial articles and a big stinky plant too!

 While Mark from the Blunt Bean Counter might be on vacation, he still is putting out some excellent pieces (OK, republishing some excellent pieces) and this week he added, How Much Money do I Need to Retire?
 Heck if I Know or Anyone Else Does! – Part 6.
 The answer is?
 That would be telling.
 If you are investing for your retirement (which you should) maybe you are looking at a Dividend Investing scheme, and Frugal Trader wants to help you with Dividend Kings List – Companies with Annual Dividend Increases for Over 50 Years!.
 Staying with the retirement theme Marie from Boomer and Echo brings us Creating Retirement Income: A Fixed Payment Strategy, different strategies can be interesting to read about.

-I contacted the government about the new Canada Child Credit, and got confirmation that the Child Disability Credit is included in the new credit, and if you want more details about this, read Mark from My Own Advisor’s piece Canada Child Benefit (CCB) 101.
-Barry from Money We Have wants to help as well with Get More out of the Canada Child Benefit, giving you ideas with what to do with this new benefit.
+I contacted the government about the new Canada Child Credit and got confirmation that the Child Disability Credit is included in the new credit, and if you want more details about this, read Mark from My Own Advisor’s piece Canada Child Benefit (CCB) 101.

 Michael James stirs the financial pot (speaking of investing) with Aren’t the Banks the Investing Experts?
 The answer is, they give good financial advice for someone (but not necessarily for you).